Ball State University: Satellite facilities

-Located in Downtown Indianapolis, CAP: INDY opened in August 2016 as an urban laboratory for the R. Wayne Estopinal College of Architecture and Planning.
-CAP:INDY offers space for interdisciplinary collaboration between graduate students in architecture, landscape architecture, urban planning, and historic preservation.
-The center moved in 2019 to North Pine Street after its previous home of Ball State's Indianapolis Center closed.

 Academics

 Student body

 Ball State University enrolls approximately 21,500 students who come from throughout Indiana, the United States, and around the world.
-Out-of-state students make up about 25 percent of enrollment, and ethnic minorities comprise about 23 percent.
+Out-of-state students make up about 25 percent of enrollment, and ethnic minorities account for about 23 percent.
 The university enrolls more than 300 international students.

 As of the 2020–2021 school year, Ball State University's student population primarily consisted of Indiana residents (74 percent) with 25 percent being nonresidents.
 Sixty-five percent of the student body is female.
-The university is selective, admitting 77 percent of applicants in 2019.
+The university admitted 77 percent of applicants in 2019.

+Undergraduate admissions

+In 2024, Ball State accepted 68.9% of undergraduate applicants, with admission standards considered challenging, and with those enrolled having an average 3.52 high school GPA.
+The college does not require submission of standardized test scores but they are considered, Ball State being a test optional school.
+Those enrolled that submitted test scores had an average 1180 SAT score (30% submitting scores) or average 25 ACT score (6% submitting scores).

 Tuition

 For the 2021–2022 academic year, annual undergraduate tuition is $8,284 for in-state students taking 12 to 18 credits per semester and $25,518 for out-of-state students.
 Including technology, recreation, Health Center, and room and board fees, annual undergraduate expenses total about $21,086 for in-state students and $38,320 for out-of-state students.
-For the 2021–2022 academic year, annual graduate tuition is $7,748 for in-state students taking nine credits per semester, and $21,222 for out-of-state students.
-Including other fees, in-state graduate student expenses total $20,560 and $34,024 for out-of-state graduate students.
+For the 2021–2022 academic year, annual graduate tuition is $7,748 for in-state students taking nine credits per semester and $21,222 for out-of-state students.
+Including other fees, in-state graduate student expenses total $20,560, and $34,024 for out-of-state graduate students.

 Colleges

-Ball State University offers five associate degrees, 119 bachelor's, 78 master's,15 doctoral degrees, 60 post-baccalaureate certificates, and three post-master's certificates through seven academic colleges.
-In Fall 2020, the average campus class size was 21 students, with a student-to-teacher ratio of 16 to 1.
+Ball State University offers five associate degrees, 119 bachelor's, 78 master's,15 doctoral degrees, 60 post-baccalaureate certificates, and three post-masters certificates.
+In fall 2020, the average campus class size was 21 students, with a student-to-teacher ratio of 16 to 1.

 Ball State University has been accredited by The Higher Learning Commission continuously since 1925.